 This course is required of all majors in history and should be taken in the junior year.
 Students have an opportunity to read different examples of historical writing and to examine the philosophical and methodological assumptions which underlie the historian's craft.
-This course is offered in the fall and spring semester.
+This course is offered in the fall and spring semesters.
+Credits: 1